shahinvx/Django_Permission_and_Group/README.md

 In short this APP is about to Understand Django User Permission and Group Permission , Session and Token Authentication.

 - User
-  - User Create, Update, Delete, Login, Register
+  - User Create, Update, Login, Register
   - Assign Permission, Assaing to Group, Remove from Group | [Pemission and Group Control]
+  - Delete User with Confirmation of Secret Key [Secret Key : shahin].

 - Group
   - Group Create, Update, Delete